A Vision for the National Skills Strategy, 2008-12” seeks to achieve

 The Pak-Austria Fachhochschule: Institute of Applied Sciences & Technology (PAF-IAST) is our collaborative venture with select Austrian and Chinese Universities

-Fulfilment of this novel concept, however, will remain an elusive dream without creating a critical mass of high-quality engineers and hi-tech industry base.
-The whole spectrum of hi-tech industrial base in the country therefore needs to grow fast in order to develop an industrial infrastructure capable of supporting progress of a diverse array of growing industrial companies.
+Fulfillment of this novel concept, however, will remain an elusive dream without creating a critical mass of high-quality engineers and a hi-tech industry base.
+The whole spectrum of hi-tech industrial base in the country, therefore, needs to grow fast to develop an industrial infrastructure capable of supporting the progress of a diverse array of growing industrial companies.

-From this perspective, this unprecedented initiative in Pakistan supported by several universities based in Austria and China for awarding degrees to our students assumes enormous importance of its own kind.
-The institute will comprise academic departments and research centers covering the areas of process engineering, design and media technologies, applied computer sciences, medical technologies, energy and environment engineering, electrical engineering, civil engineering, transportation engineering, mineral resource engineering, extraction metallurgy, and agriculture and forestry.
+From this perspective, this unprecedented initiative in Pakistan supported by several universities based in Austria and China for awarding degrees to our students assumes enormous importance of its kind.
+The institute will comprise academic departments and research centers covering the areas of process engineering, design, and media technologies, applied computer sciences, medical technologies, energy, and environmental engineering, electrical engineering, civil engineering, transportation engineering, mineral resource engineering, extraction metallurgy, and agriculture and forestry.

-The teaching faculty is being hired through a highly competitive process, involving active expert assessment by partner universities abroad.
-For the implementation of the Fachochschule model of education, faculty members of the institute, with PhDs from premier foreign universities, will attend at the partner universities in Austria and China intensive training related to specific pedagogical and managerial skills.
+The teaching faculty are being hired through a highly competitive process, involving active expert assessment by partner universities abroad.
+For the implementation of the Fachhochschule model of education, faculty members of the institute, with PhDs from premier foreign universities, will attend at the partner universities in Austria and China intensive training related to specific pedagogical and managerial skills.

 To ensure quality, subject to the approval of accreditation bodies of Pakistan and the partner universities in Austria and China, double degrees will be awarded to students.
 The collaborator universities will be responsible to ensure that the teaching and research programs at PAF-IAST, in all essentials, are equivalent to theirs.
-Equivalence will be achieved by following identical syllabi, laboratory experiments and assessment mechanisms.
+Equivalence will be achieved by following identical syllabi, laboratory experiments, and assessment mechanisms.
 For maintenance of requisite standards, the accreditation agency in the partner country shall be involved to assess at regular intervals the quality of instruction at PAF-IAST.
-Equivalence of degrees will be the key determinant that the graduates of PAF-IAST have acquired education of international standards comparable to that of the graduates from the collaborator universities in Austria or China.
-In other words, there shall be no quality gap between the Pakistani graduate engineers and the engineers graduated from the partner universities.
-Eventually, equivalence will be demonstrated, recognized and accepted by all stakeholders in the program in that degrees of the collaborator institutions will be awardable to all such graduates as are able to qualify the academic standards set forth by the relevant accreditation councils.
+The equivalence of degrees will be the key determinant that the graduates of PAF-IAST have acquired education of international standards comparable to that of the graduates from the collaborator universities in Austria or China.
+In other words, there shall be no quality gap between the Pakistani graduate engineers and the engineers who graduated from the partner universities.
+Eventually, equivalence will be demonstrated, recognized, and accepted by all stakeholders in the program in those degrees of the collaborator institutions will be awardable to all such graduates as can qualify the academic standards set forth by the relevant accreditation councils.

-Under HRD program, during phases 1, 2 and 3, around 200 faculty members will be trained in Austria/China for periods up to 6 months.
-Those holding M S/MPhil or equivalent degrees will be sent to technical universities in Austria and China on 4-year PhD D programs in relevant disciplines.
+Under the HRD program, during phases 1, 2, and 3, around 200 faculty members will be trained in Austria/China for periods of up to 6 months.
+Those holding M S/MPhil or equivalent degrees will be sent to technical universities in Austria and China on 4-year Ph.D. programs in relevant disciplines.